evgenyneu/fits2image/README.md

 # Export FITS file to a png or jpeg image

-This is a utility written in Python 3 that converts a FITS file into a jpeg or png image.
+This is a command line utility written in Python 3 that converts a FITS file into a jpeg or png image.
 The utility was tested on Linux, Mac and Windows.

 ## Installation